imethanlee/WebpageSpider/README.md

 ```
 scrapy crawl webpage_spider
 ```
+The scaper can concurrently process 16 URL requests at the same time.
+You can modify the maximum concurrent requests at ```./mySpider/settings.py```.

-(Optional) By default WebpageSpider will look at the csv file in ```./input/``` to get a list of input URLs and output the crawled data at a folder in ```./output```.
+(Optional) By default, WebpageSpider will look at the csv file in ```./input/``` to get a list of input URLs and output the crawled data at a folder in ```./output```.
 We also provide two scripts to fetch a few examples of benign and phishing URLs
 - Benign (from [Tranco](https://tranco-list.eu/))
 ```
 python ./input/pull_tranco_urls.py